tangobreath/tangobreath.github.io/_posts/2012-02-29-a-reflection-on-learning-and-teaching-argentine-tango.md

 ## The ways we describe movement has long-ranging impacts on students.

-A few months ago, I wrote an article called
+A few months ago, we wrote an article called
 <a title="Learning to question in order to learn"
 href="http://tangobreath.com/learning-to-question-in-order-to-learn/"
 target="_blank">&#8220;Learning to question in order to learn.&#8221;</a>